 Manhunt for suspect in state of crisis creates chaos in quiet Cockeysville neighborhood

-BALTIMORE -- An urgent search remains underway in Cockeysville for 24-year-old David Emory Linthicum, who fled after allegedly shooting a Baltimore County police officer Wednesday afternoon.
+BALTIMORE -- An urgent search remained underway in Cockeysville on Thursday after police spotted 24-year-old David Emory Linthicum in the area.
+Linthicum has been on the run ever since he allegedly shot a Baltimore County police officer.

 "It's very unsettling," Buscemi said.
 "It doesn't feel like a safe neighborhood, unfortunately."